mojtaba-peyrovi/mit_computer_science/6.005_software_construction/README.md

 An _invariant_ is a property of a program that is always true, for every possible runtime state of the program.
 Immutability is one crucial invariant that we’ve already encountered.
 Saying that the ADT _preserves its own invariants_ means that the ADT is responsible for ensuring that its own invariants hold.
 It doesn’t depend on good behavior from its clients.

+In general, you should carefully inspect the argument types and return types of all your ADT operations.
+If any of the types are mutable, make sure your implementation doesn’t return direct references to its representation.
+Doing that creates rep exposure.

+### Immutable Wrappers Around Mutable Data Types:

+The Java collections classes offer an interesting compromise: immutable wrappers.

+`Collections.unmodifiableList()` takes a (mutable)  `List` and wraps it with an object that looks like a  `List` , but whose mutators are disabled –  `set()` ,  `add()` ,  `remove()` , etc. throw exceptions.
+So you can construct a list using mutators, then seal it up in an unmodifiable wrapper (and throw away your reference to the original mutable list.